Upper Level Courses: 2000-Level

 A study of the principles, data sources and research methods appropriate for criminal justice research.
 Topics include research design, sampling scaling, questionnaire construction, survey research and qualitative methodology.
 Prerequisite: CJ-1002/3 or the former CJ-1101/6.

-There is a lab component to this course, CJ-2101L - Research Methods - Lab
+Note: There is a lab component to this course, CJ-2101L - Research Methods - Lab.
+Those who declared their major prior to 2025/26 are required to take one of either CJ-2114 or CJ-2115 or Soc/Psych equivalent.

 CJ-2120 Policing in Canada: